Another Simple Favor: Plot

-Five years after the events of the first film, Stephanie Smothers is a famous true crime vlogger and amateur detective and has written a book about her friendship with Emily Nelson and her subsequent imprisonment.
-At a signing event, she is confronted by Emily, who has been released on appeal.
-She is marrying her old friend Dante Versano, a wealthy Italian man from a family with connections to organized crime.
-She invites Stephanie to be her maid of honor, goading her into agreement with the promise of increased book sales and the threat of a potential lawsuit.
+Five years after the first film, Stephanie Smothers is a famous true crime vlogger, an amateur detective and has written a book about her friendship with Emily Nelson and Emily’s subsequent imprisonment.
+At a book signing, Emily appears, as she is filing an appeal.
+Marrying her old friend Dante Versano, a wealthy Italian from a mafia-connected family, she asks Stephanie to be her maid of honor.
+Emily pressures her to accept, promising increased book sales and threatening a potential lawsuit.

-After arriving in Capri along with Dante and Stephanie's agent Vicky, the two reunite with Emily's ex-husband Sean and son Nicky.
-Also at the wedding are Emily's mother Margaret and her aunt Linda, as well as Dante's mother Portia, who has a contentious relationship with Emily, accusing her of marrying into the family for money.
-At a lunch before the wedding, a bitter and intoxicated Sean has a heated confrontation with Dante.
-Later, Sean is murdered in his hotel room by an unknown assailant.
+Arriving in Capri with Dante and Stephanie's agent Vicky, they reunite with Emily's ex-husband Sean and son Nicky.
+Also there are Emily's mother Margaret and her aunt Linda, as well as Dante's mother Portia.
+The latter accuses her of marrying Dante for his money.
+At the pre-wedding lunch, bitter and intoxicated, Sean argues heatedly with Dante.

-Stephanie attends Emily's "bachelorette party", where she turns out to be the only guest, and the two reconnect.
-When Stephanie returns to the hotel, she discovers Sean's death, which the local police write off as an "accident".
-Suspecting Emily's involvement, Stephanie follows her the next day but is distracted by an American tourist who reveals herself as Irene Walker, an FBI agent investigating Linda, and shows Stephanie a photo of Linda talking to a mysterious woman that Stephanie identifies as Emily from her tattoo.
-They are interrupted by Dante, who Stephanie later sees in a heated discussion with Matteo Bartolo, a member of the Versanos' rival family.
+Stephanie and Emily reconnect at her "bachelorette party", where she is the only guest.
+Returning to the hotel, Stephanie finds Sean murdered in his hotel room, which local police write off as an "accident".
+Suspecting Emily's involvement, she follows her the next day, but an American tourist distracts her.

+The 'tourist' is FBI agent Irene Walker, investigating Linda.
+She shows Stephanie a photo of Linda talking to a mysterious woman with Emily's tattoo.
+They are interrupted by Dante, who Stephanie later sees in a heated discussion with Matteo Bartolo, a Versanos' rival family member.

 Emily and Dante are married.
-At the reception, Dante makes a show of burning the prenuptial agreement between him and Emily, declaring it as a gesture of peace between the Versanos and the Bartolos.
-Later that evening, Stephanie follows Dante as he leaves the reception, only to witness him being shot to death.
-Portia accuses Emily of murdering him, while Linda casts suspicion on Matteo, who vehemently denies it.
-With Emily's presence accounted for, and Stephanie being the only witness to the murder, she is branded the prime suspect and is placed under house arrest while the death is investigated.
+At the reception, he overtly burns their prenuptial agreement, declaring it a gesture of peace between the Versanos and the Bartolos.
+Later that evening, Stephanie follows Dante as he leaves the reception, only to witness him being shot dead.

+Portia accuses Emily of the murder, while Linda casts suspicion on Matteo, who vehemently denies it.
+With Emily's presence accounted for, and Stephanie being the only murder witness, she is branded the prime suspect.
+She is placed under house arrest while the death is investigated.